v-rgrace/Viva/Viva/insights/advanced/admin/general-settings.md

 4. Select **Save**.
 You can also access these preferences by selecting **Unsubscribe** at the bottom of the email.

 [Learn more about how to set up custom queries](../../advanced/analyst/person-query-overview.md).

-### Admin digest email

->[!Important]
->We've paused the digest email, which is typically sent twice a month.
-All the content from digest emails is still available within the [Viva Insights app in Teams or on the web.](https://support.microsoft.com/topic/viva-insights-app-in-teams-and-on-the-web-f07f80a1-177d-4541-9185-31493b74fc0f) You can continue to explore and analyze your data insights seamlessly.
-To learn more about this change, refer to the [Digest email pause.](/Viva/insights/personal/reference/digest-pause).

-*Applies to: Insights admin*

-Here, you can subscribe or unsubscribe to the emails that help you stay on top of your organization’s collaboration activities.